system-zero/system-zero/README.md

 #
 # After the redirection, we set the executable permission bits to this file, so
 # we can execute directly this script.
 Otherwise we should call the interpreter
-# explicitly, and pass the file as an argument, e.g. simple as: `sh file`.
+# explicitly, and pass the file as an argument, e.g. simply as: `sh file`.
 #
 # At the end, we execute this script passing our shell as an argument.
 #